jifanghang/key_reader/README.md

-# key_reader
+# Key Reader
-A personal project - collect MIDI signal from guitar and visualise on a virtual fretboard
+Collect MIDI signal from guitar and visualise on a virtual fretboard.

+Visualization done on html/css/javascript

+Signal collection & processing with python

+### midi2json
+Converts mid files into json data